postsharp/Metalama.Samples/examples/caching/caching-1/README.md

 [!metalama-file CacheAttribute.cs]

-As usual, our aspect class derives from the <xref:Metalama.Framework.Aspects.OverrideMethodAspect> abstract class, which in turn derives from the <xref:System.Attribute?text=System.Attribute> class.
+As usual, our aspect class inherits the abstract class <xref:Metalama.Framework.Aspects.OverrideMethodAspect> which, in turn, derives from the <xref:System.Attribute?text=System.Attribute> class.
 This makes `CacheAttribute` a custom attribute.
-The <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod*> method acts like a _template_.
-Most of the code in this template is injected into the target method, i.e., the method to which we add the `[ReportAndSwallowExceptionsAttribute]` custom attribute.
-Inside the <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod*> implementation, the call to `meta.Proceed()` has a very special meaning.
-When the aspect is applied to the target, the call to `meta.Proceed()` is replaced by the original implementation, with a few syntactic changes to capture the return value.
+The <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod*> method acts like a _template_, with most of its code being injected into the target method. i.e., the method to which we add the `[ReportAndSwallowExceptionsAttribute]` custom attribute.
+Inside the <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod*> implementation, the call to `meta.Proceed()` has a unique meaning.
+When the aspect is applied to the target, the call to `meta.Proceed()` stands in for the original implementation, with a few syntactic alterations that capture the return value.

-The complexity of building the caching key is hidden in the `CacheKeyBuilder` class.
+The `CacheKeyBuilder` class hides the complexity of creating the caching key.
 It is a compile-time class.

 [!metalama-file CacheKeyBuilder.cs]

-The <xref:Metalama.Framework.Code.SyntaxBuilders.InterpolatedStringBuilder> class, as its name indicates, is a compile-time class that helps building interpolated strings.
-The `meta.Target` property exposes the context into which the template is applied.
-So, `meta.Target.Type` is the current type, `meta.Target.Method` is the current method, and so on.
-The `GetCachingKey` method builds an interpolated string for the current context.
+As its name suggests, the <xref:Metalama.Framework.Code.SyntaxBuilders.InterpolatedStringBuilder> class helps build interpolated strings.
+The `meta.Target` property exposes the context into which the template applied;  `meta.Target.Type` is the current type, `meta.Target.Method` is the current method, and so on.
+The `GetCachingKey` method creates an interpolated string for the current context.
 Parameters are represented at compile time by the <xref:Metalama.Framework.Code.IParameter> interface.
-The <xref:Metalama.Framework.Code.IExpression.Value?text=parameter.Value> expression, when it is evaluated at compile time, returns an object of `dynamic` type representing a _run-time_ expression, in this case, the name of the parameter.
+The <xref:Metalama.Framework.Code.IExpression.Value?text=parameter.Value> expression returns a `dynamic` object representing a _run-time_ expression, in this case, the name of the parameter.

-When the aspect receives the <xref:Metalama.Framework.Code.SyntaxBuilders.InterpolatedStringBuilder> instance from the `CacheKeyBuilder` class, it converts it to a run-time interpolated string by calling the <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionBuilderExtensions.ToValue*> method.
-This method returns an object of `dynamic` representing the interpolated string, which can be cast to a `string` and used as the caching key.
+Upon receiving the <xref:Metalama.Framework.Code.SyntaxBuilders.InterpolatedStringBuilder> instance from the `CacheKeyBuilder` class, the aspect converts it to a run-time interpolated string by calling the <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionBuilderExtensions.ToValue*> method.
+This method returns a `dynamic` object representing the interpolated string, which can be cast to a `string` and used as the caching key.

 > [!div class="see-also"]